This page contains affiliate links. Please read our disclosure for more info.

 Final Thoughts

-After four visits to Disney World Orlando as adults, we can attest that the magic is still alive!
+After five visits to Disney World Orlando as adults, we can attest that the magic is still alive!

 It’s really one of the most fun places on Earth with a wide array of exciting rides, immersive worlds, and even delicious food and drink.